Skip to main content

 The condition will become valid only in the moment of change (marked with blue arrows)

-The action that follows will only trigger when the price of AAPL stock increases above the previous day high by more than 2%.
-If the price of AAPL crosses above the previous day high by less than 2%, the strategy will not trigger.
+The follow-up action will only trigger if the price of AAPL rises more than 2% above the previous day’s high.
+If the increase is less than 2%, the condition will not be met, and the strategy won't trigger.

-> / < | higher than / lower than | over / under | greater than / less than
+/ < | higher than / lower than | over / under | greater than / less than

-Synonyms for Crosses Above / Crosses Below: is crossing above / is crossing below | jumps above / falls below | breaks above / breaks below | goes above / goes below | moves above / moves below | cuts above / cuts below
+is crossing above / is crossing below | jumps above / falls below | breaks above / breaks below | goes above / goes below | moves above / moves below | cuts above / cuts below

 Did this answer your question?